bbauska/JS-Basics-Unlock/README.md

 developers focus on the unique aspects of their projects rather than reinventing the wheel for basic functionalities.

-JavaScript\'s importance in the web development landscape cannot be overstated.
+JavaScript&#39;s importance in the web development landscape cannot be overstated.
 Its evolution from a simple scripting language to a versatile, full-stack development tool demonstrates its vital role in crafting modern web experiences.
-By understanding JavaScript\'s core principles and learning to leverage its frameworks and libraries, developers can build emcient, interactive, and dynamic web applications that stand out in the digital age.
+By understanding JavaScript&#39;s core principles and learning to leverage its frameworks and libraries, developers can build emcient, interactive, and dynamic web applications that stand out in the digital age.

-### 1.2 Writing Your First JavaScript Program: The \"Hello World!\"
+### 1.2 Writing Your First JavaScript Program: The &quot;Hello World!&quot;

 #### 1.2.1 Understanding the Structure of a JavaScript Program